PACE-challenge/pacechallenge.org/2025/index.md

  - **Friday, 04.07.2025, 23:59 AOE** Final submission deadline
  - July 2025.
 Results

+## Preliminary leaderboard on optil
+The preliminary leaderboard on [optil](https://optil.io) is now live.
+You can submit your solvers on this platform and compare your results with the solvers of other participants.
+ - The input is provided via the standard input `stdin`, eg `sys.stdin` in Python or `System.in` in Java.
+ - Please write your output to the standard output stream, eg by calling `print` in Python or `System.out.print` in Java
+ - In addition to the exact and heuristic tracks for this years problems, you will find two "Lite" tracks on optil.
+These tracks contain only five instances each, their main prupose being to test your solvers on a technical level (does the program compile, do input and output work correctly, etc).
+Please use these tracks first to ensure that your programs run on the platform.
+ - In case you need external libraries that are not already installed on the platform, please contact the team behind optil directly.

 ## Instances
 You find the set of public instances on [Github](https://github.com/MarioGrobler/PACE2025-instances).